Compare home insurance quotes: 2024 marketplace

 2. Consider what type of home insurance you need

-Thanks to advances in technology and our ability to collect and analyze tens of thousands of data points in seconds, most insurance providers, including Policygenius, can provide you with an estimate of your home's replacement cost and other coverage limits on your behalf.
+Most insurance providers, including Policygenius, can provide you with an estimate of your home's replacement cost and other coverage limits you'll likely need.

 Learn more >> 8 different types of homeowners insurance